[ Printer Friendly Version ] [ Report Abuse ]

 That was really the crux of it.
 She couldn’t quite get a handle on when her brothers had gone from just being her big brothers to seeking out danger for a living.

 Especially Albus, who was so earnest and nice he probably should have been a Hufflepuff.

 Scorpius sighed.
 “I don’t think it really happened.
 I think he’s always been like that.
 He’s just more quiet about it, and especially next to Rose and James, people just didn’t notice.”
 He hesitated for a second, and then asked, “Lily, you realize that they are doing important things, right?”

 That was too much.
 The tears began to spill out of her eyes.
 “Yes,” she snapped.
-“That doesn’t mean I can’t be bothered by the fact that I’m probably going to be called home at least twice during my N.E.W.T. year because some family member has ended up in St. Mungo’s.”
+“That doesn’t mean I can’t be bothered by the fact that I keep getting called home because some family member has ended up in St. Mungo’s.”

 He sighed, slid over to her and put his arm around her.
 That was too much.
 She buried her head in his shoulder and started to sob.

 The trouble for Lily was that she did know that her family were all doing important things.
 She knew how important Aurors like her father and her uncle were, and on some level, she could understand why becoming an Auror appealed to Albus so much.

 He wanted to do something with his life.
 Something that would make a difference.

 As an Auror, he would.